Dr-Nipun-Lab/Dr-Nipun-Lab.github.io/index.md

 # Welcome to Dr. Nipun Lab

-We are a translational research group in the **Department of Hepatology at Post Graduate Institute of Medical Education and Research (PGIMER), Chandigarh** focused on understanding Alcohol associated liver Diseases (ALD), Acute on chronic liver failure (ACLF) and infections through **Multi-omics, Bioinformatics, Systems biology, Clinical proteomics and Cognitive computing**.
+We are a translational research group in the **Department of Hepatology at Post Graduate Institute of Medical Education and Research (PGIMER), Chandigarh** focused on understanding Alcohol associated liver Diseases (ALD), Acute on chronic liver failure (ACLF) and infections through **Clinical trials, Clinical proteomics, Bioinformatics, Multi-omics, Systems biology, and Cognitive computing**.

 **Our primary focus areas include:**
+- Clinical trials in ALD
+- clinical trajectory analysis
+- Clinical prediction modeling
+- Diagnostic and prognostic Biomarker discovery
 - Multiomics (Proteomics, Transcriptomics, Genomics)
 - Multi-omics integration
-- Trajectory analysis
-- Biomarker discovery pipeline and pathway analysis
-- Microbial diversity & metaproteomics analysis
+- Microbial diversity & metaproteomics in liver diseases
 - Molecular and experimental hepatology
-- Clinical prediction modeling
-- AI/ML
+- AI/ML pipelines and workflows

 Explore our **Members**, **Research**, **Publications**, and **Tools** using the top menu.